 Medications for von Willebrand Disease

-At Hassenfeld Children's Hospital of New York at NYU Langone, doctors may recommend one or more medications for von Willebrand disease based on the type your child has and the severity of symptoms.
+At Hassenfeld Children’s Hospital at NYU Langone, doctors may recommend one or more medications for von Willebrand disease based on the type your child has and the severity of symptoms.
 Most medications are used occasionally to prevent or control excessive bleeding in certain situations, such as before or after surgery or dental procedures.
 Others may be used to control heavy bleeding during menstrual periods.

 One or a combination of these medications is usually effective in preventing or stopping excessive bleeding in children with type 1 or 2 von Willebrand disease.
 For children with type 3, the most severe form of this condition, our doctors recommend avoiding certain medications like aspirin or nonsteroidal anti-inflammatory drugs and contact sports, such as football or boxing.
 Our team works with your family to help you choose the safest activities for your child.